Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Notation and basic properties of the etale fundamental groups of hyperbolic curves

-\begin{prop} Let $S$ be a locally Noetherian normal scheme and $X \rightarrow S$ a hyperbolic curve.
-Write $D$ for the divisor of cusps of $X\rightarrow S$. \begin{enumerate} \item The divisor $D$ is a finite disjoint union of normal schemes which are \'etale over $S$. \item Let $D_{0}$ be an irreducible component of $D$.
-Take a geometric (generic) point $\ast$ of $X$ and write $G_{d}$ for the decomposition group of $D_{0}$ in $\pi_{1}(X, \ast)$.
+\begin{prop} Let $S$ be a connected locally Noetherian separated normal scheme over $\Q$ and $X \rightarrow S$ a hyperbolic curve.
+Write $D$ for the divisor of cusps of $X\rightarrow S$. \begin{enumerate} \item The divisor $D$ is a disjoint union of finitely many normal schemes which are \'etale over $S$. \item Let $D_{0}$ be an irreducible component of $D$.
+Take a geometric point $\ast$ of $X$.
+Choose a decomposition group $G_{d}$ of $D_{0}$ in $\pi_{1}(X, \ast)$ and write $\overline{G_{d}}$ for the image of $G_{d}$ in $\pi_{1}(S,\ast)$.
 Then we have the following natural commutative diagram of profinite groups with exact horizontal lines and injective vertical arrows: